Ahmadzadeh920/Blog-Customized/README.md

 # Features
 - Setting up project with Docker (dockerfile/docker-compose)
 - Setup Django Model for a Blog
-- Setup customized Authentication by AbstractBaseUser
+- Setup customized Authentication by AbstractBaseUser in the accounts app
-- Implement Class Based Views for Blog models
+- Implement Class Based Views for Blog models in the blop app